Shuvomoy/shuvomoy.github.io/index.md

 ## Media Coverage

 * **Risky Giant Steps Can Solve Optimization Problems Faster** by Allison Parshall, Quanta Magazine, August 2023. [[Quanta Article](https://www.quantamagazine.org/risky-giant-steps-can-solve-optimization-problems-faster-20230811/)]
-* Also publicized in Chinese magazine [机器之心 (Heart of the Machine)](https://mp.weixin.qq.com/s/KEXZDZhMSO7p0GC5CCvQ0g?from=singlemessage&isappinstalled=0&scene=1&clicktime=1692548891&enterid=1692548891),  which is a well-known outlet in China for staying updated on advancements in AI, machine learning, data science, and related fields.
+* Also publicized in the Chinese magazine [机器之心 (Heart of the Machine)](https://mp.weixin.qq.com/s/KEXZDZhMSO7p0GC5CCvQ0g?from=singlemessage&isappinstalled=0&scene=1&clicktime=1692548891&enterid=1692548891),  which is a well-known outlet in China for staying updated on advancements in AI, machine learning, data science, and related fields.